smasongarrison/syllabi/MegaSyllabus.md

 In this section, I provide specific language for all of my course policies.
 These policies are in addition to the policies and procedures outlined in the university [bulletin](https://bulletin.wfu.edu).
 There are slight differences between the [undergraduate college](https://bulletin.wfu.edu/undergraduate/) and the [graduate school](https://bulletin.wfu.edu/graduate/).

 ## Changes

-This syllabus is intended to provide the student with guidance on what may be covered during the semester and will be followed as closely as possible.
-The dates for tests and assignments will not change except for extraordinary events.
+This syllabus is intended to provide you (the student) with guidance on what may be covered during the semester and will be followed as closely as possible.
+The dates for tests and assignments will not change except for extraordinary events (e.g., Pandemics, Fertilizer Plant Fires, etc.)
+.
 I reserve the right to modify, supplement, and make changes as the course needs arise.
 I try to avoid making changes to the syllabus.
 However, if substantive changes occur, I will only make changes that are less burdensome and more advantageous to the students.
 (If I make a change that increases your burden, please talk to me so that we can find a solution.)

 ### Interpretation

 If any policies in this syllabus require interpretation, the instructor's determination is final.
 That determination will be consistent with the original intent of the policy.
-Clarifications and interpretations will be committed to the syllabus github repo to codify the document's intent.
+Clarifications and interpretations will be committed to the syllabus GitHub repo to codify the document's intent.

+## Grades

+Specific grading policies are detailed for each class.
+However, regardless of individual rubrics, all assignment submissions must demonstrate professional expertise and the responsible application of theory.
+Any submission that may undermine a patient's confidence in a student's preparation or professionalism will not receive a passing grade.

 <!--chapter:end:0101_policies.Rmd-->